Wheat production in the United States: 20th century – present

 Exports from 1914 to 1922 amounted to more than 200 million bushels.
 The annual wheat production of the United States more than tripled in the fifty years between 1871 and 1921; it increased from about 250 million bushels in 1869–1871 to over 750 million in 1919–1921.
-With recorded wheat production of more than its domestic consumption (production was as much as 2.5 times the consumption), as World War II started, wheat stocks could not be lifted and the result was its use as livestock feed and for industrial alcohol.
+With recorded wheat production exceeding domestic consumption by up to 2.5 times the consumption when World War II started, surplus wheat stocks could not be exported, resulting in their use as livestock feed and for industrial alcohol.
 After the war years, there were four "best" years (1945–1948) when the average annual production peaked at 1,228 million bushels, double the production of the war years.

 In 2002, 50% of the U.S. wheat crop was exported, while 36% was consumed by the American population, and 10% was fed to livestock, with the remaining 4% set aside for seed.
 Wheat harvesting covers a land area of 60–63 million acres (around 25 million hectares).
-Genetically modified wheat, which "is not approved for cultivation anywhere in the world", was found in an Oregon farm in June 2013.
+Genetically modified wheat, which "is not approved for cultivation anywhere in the world", was found on an Oregon farm in June 2013.
 The grain was modified by Monsanto to tolerate weed killer treatments.
 It is not known whether the unapproved wheat is present elsewhere.

-U.S.A geographic distribution of winter wheat production 2009.
+U.S.A. geographic distribution of winter wheat production 2009.

 Geography

 In the North American plains, the wheat production axis that extends over a length of 1500 mi in a north–south direction from central Alberta to central Texas is known as the Wheat Belt.
-Hard red winter wheat is grown in the Central U.S. states of Kansas, Nebraska, Colorado, Oklahoma, Missouri, Iowa, Illinois, and Texas and Some Northwestern United States such as Washington, Oregon and Idaho.
-In the hot climatic conditions of these states, winter wheat is raised by planting in fall and harvesting in the spring, taking advantage of autumn rains.
+Hard red winter wheat is grown in the Central U.S. states of Kansas, Nebraska, Colorado, Oklahoma, Missouri, Iowa, Illinois, and Texas, as well as parts of the Northwestern United States such as Washington, Oregon and Idaho.
+In the hot climatic conditions of these states, winter wheat is raised by planting in the fall and harvesting in the spring, taking advantage of autumn rains.
 Under harsh cold weather conditions in parts of Montana, North Dakota, South Dakota, and Minnesota where winter wheat cannot be grown, the crop is planted in the spring and grows during the long summer days of the high latitudes so that it can be harvested in the fall.

 Classification and uses

 Left: A variety of foods made from wheat.
 Right: Celis White, a wheat beer brewed in Texas.

-Of wheat grown in the United States, 36% percent is consumed domestically by humans, 50% is exported, 10% is used for livestock feed, and 4% is used for seedlings.
+Of wheat grown in the United States, 36% is consumed domestically by humans, 50% is exported, 10% is used for livestock feed, and 4% is used for seed.
 Various American-style wheat beers are produced in the US.
 Wheat in the U.S. is grown under two major categories based on climate: winter wheat, and spring wheat.
 The majority is winter wheat, accounting for, on average, 75% of wheat production.
 Wheat may be further classified as follows: